turbosmurfen/spoton/README.md

 ### Add playback buttons to interface
 This script adds playback buttons to your chat interface.

-1. Download and extract the archive "Spoton mIRC Addon.zip"
+1. Download and extract the archive "Spoton.mIRC.Addon.zip"
-3. Copy the contents and paste to mIRC.
+3. Copy the contents and paste to the mIRC folder.
 Ensure you have spoton.dll there as well (from releases).
 4. Type ``/load -rs spoton.mrc`` in mIRC.
 The script will return that it is loaded.

 Removal:

-1. Type ``/unload -rs spoton.mrc`` in mIRC
+1. Type ``/unload -rs spoton.mrc`` in mIRC.
 2. Remove spoton.dll and the folder img.

 # Frequently Asked Questions